-If you ask us, instrumental wedding songs are pretty underrated.
-There are the popular songs you've probably heard before — like "Canon in D" and the "Wedding March" — but if you think they're your only options for tasteful, timeless wedding music, think again.
-Whether you're looking for classical wedding songs or instrumental music that's both modern and sophisticated, it turns out that you have plenty of beautiful songs to choose from.
-We've picked our favorite instrumental wedding songs you can incorporate throughout your big day, from the prelude and your vows, all the way to the reception.
-Once you hear a song you like, look for wedding musicians in your area who can help you bring it to life on the big day.
+If you ask us, instrumental love songs are pretty underrated when it comes to your wedding playlist.
+There are the popular songs you've probably heard before—like "Canon in D" and the "Wedding March"—but if you think they're your only options for tasteful, timeless wedding music, think again.
+Whether you're looking for classical wedding songs, romantic piano love songs, or background instrumental music that's both modern and sophisticated, it turns out that you have plenty of tracks to choose from.
+We've picked our favorite romantic instrumental music to incorporate throughout your big day, from the prelude and your vows, all the way to the reception.
+Once you hear a song you like, look for wedding musicians in your area who can help you bring it to life with a live performance on your special day.

 "Your Song" by United Guitar Players

 If you're a fan of Elton John's original version of this song, chances are you'll love this toned-down rendition by United Guitar Players.
-The acoustic sound is mellow but cheerful, making this one of the best instrumental songs for either your processional or your first dance.
+The acoustic sound is mellow but cheerful, making this one of the best guitar love song for either your processional or your first dance.

 "Nocturne No. 2 in E-Flat Major, Op.
 9" by Frederic Chopin